 December 6, 2017: Check out our new publication in the Proceedings of the National Academy of Sciences in the United States of America (PNAS)!Together with the Institute of Environmental Sciences of Leiden University we evaluated the environmental impacts of global dietary guidelines.
 Find our publication in PNAS here

 Welcome to the website of Prof. Dr. Jessica Kiefte-de Jong.
-Jessica Kiefte-de Jong is professor of Population Health with emphasis on lifestyle and lifecourse epidemiology at the Department of Public Health and Primary Care at Leiden Univeristy Medical Center and LUMC Campus The Hague.
+Jessica Kiefte-de Jong is professor of Population Health with emphasis on lifestyle and lifecourse epidemiology at the Department of Public Health and Primary Care at Leiden University Medical Center and LUMC Campus The Hague.
 Before her appointment as full professor, she worked at the International Honours College of Leiden University (LUC), The Hague, and at the Department of Epidemiology and Pediatrics at Erasmus Medical Center in Rotterdam, The Netherlands.
-Her primary research is focused on the role of nutrition on the risk of chronic diseases in different stages of life (eg. during pregnancy, childhood and adulthood) as well as psychosocial and environmental aspects of public health nutrition.
+Her primary research is focused on the role of nutrition and lifestyle on the risk of chronic diseases in different stages of life (eg. during pregnancy, childhood and adulthood) as well as psychosocial and environmental aspects of health behaviour.
 Jessica became a registered nutritionist at the Amsterdam University of Applied Sciences.
 After that she obtained her MSc in Public Health Research and Nutrition at the VU University (The Netherlands).
 In 2012 she obtained a PhD in Early Life Nutrition from the Sophia Children's Hospital/Erasmus Medical Center (The Netherlands).
 In 2014 and 2016 she was a visiting researcher at Harvard School of Public Health (USA).
 For further details please see her CV here

 Learn more about the TEACHLIFE project of Prof. dr. Kiefte-de Jong, funded by the Dutch Heart Foundation.